Ratatouille (film): Marketing

 The trailer for Ratatouille debuted with the release of Cars, its immediate predecessor.
 It depicts an original scene where Remy is caught red-handed on the cheese trolley in the restaurant's dining area, sampling the cheese and barely escaping the establishment, intercut with separate scenes of the rat explaining directly to the audience why he is taking such risks.
 Similar to most of Pixar's teaser trailers, the scene was not present in the final film release.
 A second trailer was released on March 23, 2007.
 The Ratatouille Big Cheese Tour began on May 11, 2007, with cooking demonstrations and a film preview.
 Voice actor Lou Romano attended the San Francisco leg of the tour for autograph signings.

 Disney and Pixar were working to bring a French-produced Ratatouille-branded wine to Costco stores in August 2007, but abandoned plans because of complaints from the California Wine Institute, citing standards in labelling that restrict the use of cartoon characters to avoid attracting under-age drinkers.
 Moreover, both companies faced other challenges trying to lure audiences, as several stores had been overflowing with merchandise themed to other newly released films like Spider-Man 3, Shrek the Third and Transformers, making it tougher to persuade parents to spend an additional cost between $7.99 to $19.99 on a plush rat.

 In the United Kingdom, in place of releasing a theatrical trailer, a commercial featuring Remy and Emile was released in cinemas before its release to discourage obtaining unlicensed copies of films.
 Also, in the United Kingdom, the main characters were used for a commercial for the Nissan Note, with Remy and Emile watching an original commercial for it made for the "Surprisingly Spacious" ad campaign and also parodying it, respectively.

 Disney/Pixar was concerned that audiences, particularly children, would not be familiar with the word "ratatouille" and its pronunciation.
-The title was, therefore, also spelled phonetically within trailers and on posters.
-For similar reasons, in the American release of the film, on-screen text in French was printed in English, such as the title of Gusteau's cookbook and the sign telling kitchen staff to wash their hands, though, in the British English release, these are rendered in French.
-In Canada, the film was released theatrically with text in English, but on DVD, the majority of the text (including Gusteau's will) was in French.
+As a result, the title was spelled phonetically within trailers and on posters.
+For similar reasons, in the American release of the film, on-screen text in French was printed in English, such as the title of Gusteau's cookbook and the sign telling kitchen staff to wash their hands, although in international versions, such as the British English release and the US Spanish-language DVD release, these are rendered in French.
+In Canada, the film was released theatrically with text in English: on DVD, the majority of the text (including Gusteau's will) was in French.